 Get to know more about some of our national team members below!

-Shreya Joshi is a first-year student at Stanford University.
+Shreya Joshi is a second-year student at Stanford University.
 During her sophomore year of high school, she founded Project TEAL with the goal of encouraging youth involvement in the political process.
 She is deeply passionate about creating spaces for productive political discourse and combating political polarization, which was the focus of her TED Talk at the TED2022 Conference in Vancouver, BC, Canada.
 In her free time, you can probably find her curled up with a good book or scrolling through TikTok.

-Shom Joshi is a 15 year-old sophomore from Naperville, Illinois.
-Through Project TEAL, he hopes to involve his peers in political activism and work towards creating spaces that value diverse political dialogue and ideas.
-In his free time, Shom can be found playing Xbox with friends or eating Panera.
+Shom Joshi is a junior in high school from Naperville, Illinois.
+He joined Project TEAL because of his love for civic engagement and youth activism.
+Through Project TEAL, he hopes to involve his peers in political advocacy and work towards creating spaces that value diverse political dialogue and ideas.
+In his free time, Shom can be found gaming on Xbox with friends, playing sports, or eating Chipotle.

 Tony Liu is Project TEAL’s Director of Management from Illinois.
 He is excited to work closely with Project TEAL this year, manage various chapters, champion political depolarization, and help others gain access to civics education.
 Outside of Project TEAL, he does debate, plays golf, and bakes desserts.

 Rhea Gupta is a junior at South Brunswick high school and Project TEAL’s Director of Curriculum!
 She is passionate about politics, civic engagement, and debate.
 Outside of Project TEAL, she serves as the National Editor in Chief of the High School Democrats of America, and is the President of her local HSDA.
 In her free time, she enjoys listening to music and reading a good book!